 Paying the "nanny tax" has an obvious impact on your nanny's take-home pay.
-You'll want to make sure the compensation is defined with both gross and net figures, so your agreement is crystal clear.
-Take the time to have a candid conversation about how you plan on handling her paycheck, taxes, overtime pay, holidays and other details.
+You'll want to make sure the compensation is defined with both gross wages and net pay so your agreement is crystal clear.
+Take the time to have a candid conversation about how you plan on handling their paycheck, taxes, overtime pay, holidays and other details.
 We recommend creating at least a simple nanny contract to make your agreement official and avoid future disputes.

-Yes, you can handle the nanny tax process on your own, but this means an estimated 50 hours of preparing tax returns, performing complex calculations, and studying the ins-and-outs of federal and state household employment tax law.
+Yes, you can handle the nanny tax process on your own, but this means an estimated 55 hours of preparing tax returns, performing complex payroll calculations and studying the ins-and-outs of federal and state household employment labor law.
 An accountant might also be able to help, but most are not experienced in this highly-specialized area of tax law.
-Additionally, most accountants are not set up to manage payroll or provide the ongoing support and guidance on labor law issues that most families need
+Additionally, most accountants are not set up to manage payroll or provide the ongoing support and guidance on labor law issues that most families need.

-You may want to check out Care.com HomePay, managed by Breedlove.
-The service can help families take all the work and worry out of being a household employer by filing the nanny tax payroll for you!
+That's where Care.com HomePay comes in.
+Our service can help families take all the work and worry out of being a household employer by taking care of all aspects of nanny taxes for you!

 For you, this includes:

-- If you file "Married Filing Jointly," your spouse must alsprovide their personal information
+- If you file "Married Filing Jointly," your spouse must also provide their personal information.